SubhadityaMukherjee/AI-knowledge-base/docs/Manifold.md

 # Manifold
 - Data manifolds are an abstraction
 - Only geometric insights are important
-- Locally around some point c where the [[pdf]] is large -> It will stay large only for a small fraction of directions
+- Locally around some point c where the [PDF](PDF.md) is large -> It will stay large only for a small fraction of directions
 	- Those directions span a low dimensional hyperplane around c
 	- "low dimensional sheets"
 	- curved path